 I'm not an expert on getting children to read, but there are two things that have worked with my son.

 - Encourage him regardless of what he's reading.
 While I wanted him to dig into Harry Potter, he liked Captain Underpants better.
 I had to learn that reading Minecraft strategy books and joke books is still reading.
 So now, I don't tell him to put away those books.
 I try to engage him by asking questions even if I really don't want to learn anything about Minecraft strategies! 🙂

 - Let him pick out his own books (within reason).
 I read mostly fiction, so I just assumed that my son would want to read fiction too.
 But it doesn't work like that.
 He would much rather read non-fiction books about space or animals or survival skills.
-(You can check out these books by clicking through my affiliate link to Amazon.)

 By giving him freedom to choose and encouraging him in those choices, my son reads much more.
 Over time, I hope that he'll begin to love reading like I do.

 Cub Scouts can help boys' literacy too.
 We all know that each rank has its own handbook.
 Encourage your Cub Scouts to read the requirements in the handbook that they'll be working on each week.
 You'll also find that there are numerous requirements and electives that involve reading.